freetronics/ArduPhone-Software/firmware_v1/README.md

  * Menu item function selection (using up/down left/right or key number to select)
  * Screen saver - power off screen after set time of inactivity
+ * Initiate call - typed number only
+ * Handle call hang up

 To do
 -----
 In rough order, the following features/functions are still yet to be
 implemented:

- * Initiate call - typed number only
  * Send SMS - typed number only and T9(?) style key input
  * Basic sound alerts on buzzer - incoming call or SMS
  * Lock / unlock keypad